boschresearch/shellmock/docs/usage.md

   Log past calls to mocks and suggest mock configs to reproduce.
 - `delete` / `unmock`:
   Remove all mocks for an executable.
+- `is-mock`:
+  Determine whether an executable has been mocked by shellmock.
 - `help`:
   Provide a help text.